-Xana Kernodle was a positive, funny woman who made her big sister, Jazzmin, very proud.
+Xana Kernodle was one of the students who were killed in November in the house they shared off-campus at the University of Idaho.
+She was a positive, funny woman who made her big sister, Jazzmin, very proud.

 “Xana was one of the best people I have ever known,” Jazzmin Kernodle said in a statement to CNN.
 “She made me such a proud big sister, and I wish I could have had more time with her.
 She had so much life left to live.”